Estela Doiro: Life

-A lover of her hometown (and the sports arena of her hometown), you can often find her listening to Tina Turner's "Simply the Best".
-An admirer of Rafa Nadal, Marta Mangué, and the galician pivot Begoña Fernández, she takes pleasure in a good Spanish omelette.
-Disliking defeat and possessing a strong sense of superstition, she's almost as devoted to Real Madrid as she is to her rituals.
+Estela Doiro is famous for being a lover of her hometown (and the sports arena of her hometown).
+She likes to listen to Tina Turner's "Simply the Best".
+She is also known to be an admirer of Rafa Nadal, Marta Mangué, and the galician pivot Begoña Fernández.
+She takes pleasure in a good Spanish omelette.
+She is also a fan of Real Madrid.

 She holds degrees in Physical Activity and Sport Sciences as well as in Primary Education from the University of Vigo.

 Disability

 The galician player discovered during the pandemic that she had a hearing problem.
 To address otosclerosis, a degenerative (and hereditary) condition, she was advised to undergo surgery and get a cochlear implant.
 However, as this was incompatible with her handball career, she opted for a hearing aid that allows her to lead a normal life while continuing her professional player role.